Bundy-Mundi/Bundy-Mundi/README.md

 # Hi There! ✋✊🏿
-My name is Ben Kweon, I'm from Korea
+My name is Ben Kweon, I'm from Korea.

 ## 📚 Currently Focusing On
 - I'm currently working on ...